Hotel HSM Atlantic Park Hotel

 Palma de Majorca (PMI).

-Beach lovers: With flawless toe-sinking sands fronted by azure Mediterranean waters, Magaluf is home to a top-rated beach.
+Beach lovers: With flawless toe-sinking sands fronted by azure Mediterranean waters, Magaluf holidays are famous for their top-rated beaches.
 From its paddleboarding to its sunloungers at the foot of the ocean and its lively promenade promising waterfront eats and around-the-clock cocktails, it’s easy to kick back in the sun.

 Friends: Whether you’re heading to this party hotspot for a stag or hen weekend, or you’re venturing on your first girly getaway, you’ll make unforgettable memories.
 Relax by the pool, work your way along Magaluf Strip or get a selfie with a one-eyed pirate at the resort’s most famous dinner show.